Digvijaya Singh upset after Kamal Nath govt withdraws security cover from RSS Bhopal office

 By attacking Kamal Nath and seeking to restore the security withdrawn from the RSS office, Digvijaya has targeted his biggest rival in the state, while appealing to the Hindu voters of Bhopal.

 The capital city of Madhya Pradesh has remained elusive to the Congress for three decades now.
-The last time that the Congress won this seat was in 1984 when KN Pradhan had contested the polls.
+The last time that the Congress won this seat was in 1984 when K N Pradhan had contested the polls.
 Since 1989, the seat has been a BJP stronghold.